MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 ## Approvals e-Signature integration

-E-signature approvals created from the Approvals App are stored in the selected providers cloud environment.
-For further information regarding storage around the e-signature agreement please view their documentation around storage.
+e-Signature approvals created from the Approvals App are stored in the selected provider's cloud environment.
+For further information regarding storage around the e-Signature agreement, please view their documentation around storage.

 To use the Approvals app e-Signature feature, you need the following items: